Why The GOP Tax Plan Is Bad For Millennial Women

 On Thursday, the House of Representatives passed a GOP-sponsored tax bill that majorly cuts taxes for corporations and the wealthiest Americans.
 The "Tax Cut and Jobs Act" passed the chamber with 227 votes to 205, earning no Democratic support and 13 defections from Republican members.

-Bustle spoke to tax experts to figure out exactly how it would affect millennial women, if it were to be passed in its current form.
+Bustle spoke to tax experts to figure out exactly how it would impact millennial women, if it were to be passed in its current form.
 The summary?
 "Unless a millennial woman owns a lot of corporate stock or otherwise is very wealthy, the GOP tax bill is bad news writ large," NYC economist and tax expert James Parrott tells Bustle.

 Here's exactly how this bill could affect you.